 1. The Pairing of the Washington and U.S. Coats of Arms by Paul Revere and the Colonial Dames

 Today, on the Fourth of July, I provide my photo of the frame above the portrait of George Washington, contributed by the Colonial Dames of America.
 The actual shipment of the gift was interrupted by the Great War, but fundraising was broadly based in the years before the war.
 It is clear that the Colonial Dames are strongly asserting the connection between the two coats of arms via their use of Paul Revere's pairing of the two in a design at William and Mary University.

-A comment on the eagle - which, by the way, appears as an early alternative to the raven in the Washington coat of arms.
-The eagle holds an olive branch in its right talon and 13 arrows in its left talon.
-The original design shows the eagle's head facing to its right, toward the olive branch.
-President Truman found the eagle's head on a version of The Great Seal turned the other way, toward the arrows, and instructed that in accordance with the meaning of the creation of the Department of Defense (as opposed to the Department of War) - and, one could add, the original designers of the seal - all versions of the Great Seal shall have the head of the eagle facing to its right, toward the olive branch.
+The eagle appears as an early alternative to the raven in the Washington coat of arms.
+The eagle in the United States shield holds an olive branch in its right talon and 13 arrows in its left talon.
+The original design shows the eagle's head facing to its right (dexter), the viewer's left, toward the olive branch.
+President Truman found the eagle's head on a version of The Great Seal turned the other way (sinister), toward the arrows, and instructed that in accordance with the meaning of the creation of the Department of Defense (as opposed to the Department of War) – and, one could add, the original designers of the seal – all versions of the Great Seal shall have the head of the eagle again facing its right (dexter), toward the olive branch.